yunho-c/VirtualCADMouse-Tap/README.md

 # VirtualCADMouse-Tap
-Directly interact with 3D view in 3D modeling & CAD software!
+Directly interact with 3D view in CAD software and Blender!

 (Demo YouTube Embed)